homemix/HNG12Stage0/README.md

-# A public API to retrieve Basic Information.
+# Part 1:  A public API to retrieve Basic Information.

 This is a project to return basic information, A project for HNG12 stage 0 backend.